MITRECND/chopshop/docs/chopshop/glossary.rst

       project; this is the default used by the ``chopshop`` program, but can be modified with the `-M` command-line flag.

+   primary data type
+      TCP, UDP, or IP packet data.
+These data types are defined by libnids.
+The first module in any chain must be able to handle one of the primary data types.

    primary module
-      a ChopShop module that handles one of ChopShop's core data types (TCP, UDP, or IP)
+      a ChopShop module that handles one of ChopShop's :term:`primary data type` s.
+A primary module should be first in any module chain.

+   secondary data type
+      any type of data that is not a :term:`primary data type`.
+Examples include ``http`` and ``dns`` data.

    secondary module
-      a ChopShop module that handles a non-core data type defined by another module; any Chopshop module that is not a :term:`primary module`.
+      a ChopShop module that handles a :term:`secondary data type` defined by another module; any Chopshop module that is not a :term:`primary module`.
       For example, a module that handles ``http`` data is a secondary module.

    Ui
    ChopShop Ui Handler Library